onechiporenko/lair/README.md

 });
 ```

-Use option `lastValuesCount` if you sequence items depends on limited number of previous values.
+Use option `lastValuesCount` if your sequence items depends on limited number of previous values.

 ### Extending Factories

-New Factory may be created based on another Factory. `attrs`, `createRelated`, `afterCreate` and `afterCreateRelationsDepth` will be put in the child Factory and overridden if needed:
+New Factory may be created based on another Factory. `attrs`, `createRelated`, `afterCreate` and all other fields will be put in the child Factory and overridden if needed:

 ```javascript
 const Parent1 = Factory.create({